brahmbhattspandan/DataAnalysisPython/Midterm/readme.md

 **15 points per analysis**

 #### Instructions :
-- [Enron Scandal Summary](http://www.investopedia.com/updates/enron-scandal-summary/) - Link to Investopedia article to get a brief summary about the what the scandel was.
+- [Enron Scandal Summary](http://www.investopedia.com/updates/enron-scandal-summary/) - Link to Investopedia article to get a brief summary about the what the scandal was.
 - The enron data-set is available at [CMU Enron data 1.82 GB tgz file](https://www.cs.cmu.edu/~./enron/enron_mail_20150507.tgz) .
 - **`You do not need to upload this data in your repository`**.
 TA will have their own local copy of the  data at `~/midterm/data/enron/maildir/*`.
 So use this relative path for storing your data.
 ```sh